Categories of Manuscripts

 Avoid the use of figures/ numbers at the beginning of a sentence.
 Write out one through nine unless a measurement, a designator, or a range (e.g., five seeds, 8 cm, 3 yr, 5 – 11 flowers).

 Authors using experimental animals or human subjects in their research must seek approval from the appropriate Ethical Committee.

 Copyright: Submission of a manuscript to JIRILS implies that, the study presented has not been published before or under consideration for publication elsewhere.
 Once an article has been accepted for publication, author(s) cedes the copyright to Journal of Innovative Research in Life Sciences (JIRILS) however, authors are responsible for the contents that appeared in their published manuscripts.

 Submission of Manuscript

-Manuscript are to be submitted online through the online manuscript submission button on the journal’s home page or through the email:
+Manuscript are to be submitted online through the online manuscript submission button on the journal’s home page:

 Bank Name: Guaranty Trust Bank

 Account Name: JIRLS Kebbi St, Uni.
 Sci. & Tech.